-Despite its prevalence as a transportation mode, walking receives far less attention than the motor vehicle mode in terms of national guidance and methods to support planning, designing, and operating safe, functional, and comfortable facilities.
+Despite its prevalence as a transportation mode, walking receives less attention than the motor vehicle mode in terms of national guidance and methods to support planning, designing, and operating safe, functional, and comfortable facilities.

 Kittelson partnered with Portland State University and the Highway Safety Research Center at the University of North Carolina to lead research to update Highway Capacity Manual (HCM) pedestrian analysis methodologies.
 A major portion of the research evaluated the effects of safety countermeasures at street crossings on pedestrian quality of service (QOS).
 Other research tasks improved HCM pedestrian delay methodologies, developed an HCM-compatible technique to evaluate the quality of networks of pedestrian facilities, and synthesized best practices for estimating pedestrian volumes and exposure.
-Our objectives were to Identify techniques to efficiently and accurately estimate pedestrian volume and exposure, determine field-observed factors affecting pedestrian flow on pedestrian facilities, discover how pedestrian safety improvements on the roadway and in signal timing designs could be reflected in the HCM’s pedestrian level of service (LOS) and develop corresponding enhancements to current HCM pedestrian methodologies.

 Using pedestrian intercept surveys, video data collection, and a naturalistic walking study using biosensing wristbands, our research team investigated how the presence of specific pedestrian safety countermeasures (e.g., marked crosswalks, median island refuges, rectangular rapid-flashing beacons, leading pedestrian intervals) affects pedestrian satisfaction while crossing the street.

-- New and updated HCM pedestrian methodologies that will be included in the HCM 6.1 update:
+New and updated HCM pedestrian methodologies included:

 - A new method for evaluating pedestrian satisfaction and associated LOS at uncontrolled pedestrian crossings